MariabsesR/Project_psi/README.md

     Generate Reports: Export accessibility reports in PDF or HTML format.

 How to Run
-Development Server

-Run the following command for a development server:

-sh
+Frontend

     ng serve
     Navigate to http://localhost:4200/.
 The application will automatically reload if you change any source files.

 Build

-To build the project, run:

-sh

     ng build

+Backend

+    Navigate to the Backend Directory
+    Change to the directory where your backend code is located.

+    Install Dependencies

+    npm install

+Run the Backend Server

+    npm start

+    By default, the backend server will run on http://localhost:3066/.
+You can adjust the port and other settings in your configuration files if needed.

 Running on the Server

-    SSH Access

-    sh

 ssh user@yourserver.com

 MongoDB Connection
-Update the following connection string with your MongoDB details:
+Update the following connection string with your MongoDB details: mongodb://<username>:<password>@localhost:27017/<database>?retryWrites=true&authSource=<database>

-sh

-mongodb://<username>:<password>@localhost:27017/<database>?retryWrites=true&authSource=<database>

 Run Front-End Server

-sh

 ng serve --port XXXX --host 0.0.0.0 --disableHostCheck true

+Run Back-End Server
+Navigate to the backend directory and start the server:

+npm start